vp-1234ms/Emotion-Analysis-Final/README.md

 Web Application Integration:
 Developed a seamless user experience allowing users to upload image, audio, or video files.
 Integrated image, audio, and text models for a comprehensive analysis of video files.
-Implemented a result page presenting emotion probabilities in a completion pie chart,bar chart and pe chart sorted from highest to lowest.+-
+Implemented a result page presenting emotion probabilities in a completion pie chart,bar chart and pe chart sorted from highest to lowest.

 ## ⛏️ Built With <a name = "tech_stack"></a>
 - [ASVP,MEXICAN,RAVDESS,TESS,CREMA,SAVEE]-Datasets